Haivision/srt/docs/API-functions.md

 * `inoutlen` points to a variable set to array's size

 This function obtains the current member state of the group specified in `socketgroup`.
-The `output` should point to the array of enough size to get all the elements and `inoutlen` to a variable preset to the size of this array.
+The `output` should point to an array large enough to hold all the elements, and `inoutlen` to a variable preset to the size of this array.
 The current number of members will be written back to `inoutlen`.
 If the size is enough for the current number of members, the `output` array will be filled with group data and the function will return 0.
 Otherwise the array